cambridge-devclass/ambient-app--react/CONTRIBUTING.md

 #### WIP: First-time back-end setup.
 Only do this once!

+**Important** Please use Python 3.13 for working on this project.
+Having a standard version ensures we all have a reproducible environment that behaves the same.

 We use a [Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/) with [`venv`](https://docs.python.org/3/library/venv.html).
 It isolates our project's dependencies from the globally installed Python and system packages.
 The links above go into much more detail about virtual environments and how they work.

 Set up the `venv` folder